Jefferson Parish Oyster Trail

 - Eat Oysters Love Longer...
 Oysters have always been linked with love.
 When Aphrodite, the Greek goddess of love, sprang forth from the sea on an oyster shell and promptly gave birth to Eros, the word "aphrodisiac" was born!

 - There's a Pearl in my Oyster...
 An oyster produces a pearl when foreign material becomes trapped inside the shell.
 The oyster responds to the irritation by producing a combination of calcium and protein.
 This combination is known as 'nacre', which coats the foreign material and over time produces a pearl!

 PARTICIPATION IN THE LOUISIANA OYSTER TRAIL

 If you are a local Jefferson Parish restaurant serving Louisiana oysters and are interested in being on the Jefferson Louisiana Oyster Trail contact the Jefferson CVB, Casey Ronquille, Membership & Communications Manager via email or call 504-731-7083.
 Artists interested in the program are required to complete an application.
-Please click the link, Oyster Trail Artist Application in the left column of this page.
+Please click Oyster Trail Artist Application.

 Nestled next to our famous neighbor, New Orleans, Jefferson offers a vibrant night life, as well as the quiet serenity of a nature walk.
 Our communities are comprised historic homes, fishing piers,...
 See More